JuliaLang/Juleps/Find.md

 ## Particular Cases

-Other issues are more localized and can be fixed on by one, depending on the chosen general plan.
+Other issues are more localized and can be fixed one by one, depending on the chosen general plan.

 - **`findin`**: This function is just a shorthand for `find(x -> x in c, A)`.
 It may not be